igorkulman/SwiftPascalInterpreter/README.md

 ## Try it out

+### CLI

+When you build the [SPI project](SPI) in the workspace you will get command line utility that can run any Pascal program given as argument, as shown in the GIF at the top of this README.

+### Playground

 There is a Swift playground in the project where you can try out the lexer, parser and the interpreter.
 The Playground interprets then following Pascal program defining and calling a factorial function

 ```` Pascal